 Problems can occur because social sites by their very nature are volatile.
 Numbers and relationships change constantly.
 Google visits each part of the web at “finite moments” as Matt put it.
-They only see what is happening on a web page at the moment the Google bot visits it.
+They only see what is happening on a web page at the moment the Googlebot visits it.
 Then the crawler bot moves on, and may not revisit the page for some time.

-Say someone had a certain graph of followers at the moment Google crawled their profile, but then shortly after that, they did something that caused them to be unfollowed or blocked by a large number of followers.
+Say someone had a certain graph of followers at the moment Google crawled their profile, but then shortly after that they did something that caused them to be unfollowed or blocked by a large number of followers.
 Or a relationship status could change.
 When you combine the facts that Google only periodically visits a site with how quickly things can change in social media, along with the aforementioned problem of Google getting throttled or blocked from these sites…well you can see why their signal confidence would be low.

 4. “Because we’re sampling an imperfect web, we have to worry a lot about identity, when identity is already hard.”One reason Google has low confidence in social signals as a ranking factor is the problem of identity on the web.Click To Tweet

 5. Social signal correlations with higher rankings for sites do not equal causation of those rankings.Social signal correlations with high search rankings do NOT mean social caused those rankings.Click To Tweet

 Cooler heads (such as Moz’s own Cyrus Shepard) then tried to explain that a correlating factor doesn’t have to be a causal factor.
 The more likely explanation, given by Matt Cuts at SMX Advanced in 2013 and repeated here in this video, is that sites that tend to get high social engagement also tend to be sites that are so excellent that they also attract many other signals (such as links) that do actually contribute to search ranking power.

-6. Be on social media not for search rankings but to build up your brand and drive qualified traffic.
-Tweet this!
+6. Be on social media not for search rankings but to build up your brand and drive qualified traffic.Be on social media not for #SEO but to build your brand and drive qualified traffic.Click To Tweet

-According to Matt Cutts, their are very valid reasons for being active on all forms of social media even if they don’t, for now, have much or any effect on search rankings.
 An active social presence combined with good network building can be a major contributor to growing a brand reputation, better customer service, developing trust and authority, as well as bringing traffic to your sites via the links you post.
 Those considerations should all be part of any good digital marketer’s arsenal.